Is it safe to visit the medical center and primary care offices?

 Please note: Same-day appointments are made first-come, first-served and you must call on the day of the appointment.
 Messages from the night before are not honored.

 Cheshire’s Walk-In Care Clinic is available to treat scrapes, minor burns, fractures, coughs, sore throats, and more, 365 days a year.
-During COVID-19, please call the Walk-In Care Clinic to register before you arrive.
+Please call the Walk-In Care Clinic to register before you arrive, at 603-354-5484.
 This helps us ensure anyone suspected of having COVID-19 can receive care in a way that keeps all our patients and staff safe.
+This may mean we care for you via phone, Virtual Visit, in-person at the clinic or our respiratory care unit.

 If you or your family member have an emergency, call 911 for assistance or go directly to our Emergency Department.